Detoxify: A framework for abusive text transformation using LLMs: Methodology

 \subsection{BERT-based models for abuse detection and sentiment analysis}

-BERT (Bidirectional Encoder Representations from Transformers) \cite{devlin2018bert} has revolutionised NLP by introducing a pre-trained model that captures the bidirectional context in text.
-Unlike conventional NLP models that process text in a single direction, BERT processes text in both directions, allowing it to understand the context more comprehensively.
-BERT is based on the Transformer model \cite{vaswani2023attentionneed}, which is an advanced Recurrent Neural Network (RNN).
+We employ BERT-based pre-trained NLP models as a foundational component in evaluating the effectiveness of the four models for sentiment analysis.
 BERT's ability to fine-tune specific tasks with minimal additional training data makes it particularly effective in sentiment analysis \cite{10.1371/journal.pone.0255615}, semantic analysis \cite{9715095} and abuse detection \cite{chandra2025longitudinalabusesentimentanalysis}.

-We employ BERT-based pre-trained NLP models as a foundational component in evaluating the effectiveness of the four models for sentiment analysis.
-Particularly in the classification of abusive and non-abusive content within user reviews.
-The methodology begins with selecting a dataset that includes a diverse range of user-generated reviews, annotated for sentiment and the presence of abusive content \cite{davidson2017automated}.
-The chosen dataset is pre-processed to standardise the text input, which involves tokenisation, lowercasing, and removing irrelevant symbols, ensuring that the text is in a suitable format for input into the models.

 We fine-tune the BERT-based model on the sentiment analysis dataset (SenWave data \cite{yang2020senwavemonitoringglobalsentiments}) to establish a baseline performance for multi-label sentiment classification.
-The SenWave dataset features Tweets from March 1 2020 to May 15 2020 and contains 10,000 human-labelled Tweets, which enabled it to be utilised in various studies, particularly for refining pre-trained language models.
+The SenWave dataset features Tweets from March 1 2020, to May 15th 2020 and contains 10,000 human-labelled Tweets, which enabled it to be utilised in various studies, particularly for refining pre-trained language models.
 It includes 10 different emotions (Optimistic, Thankful, Empathetic, Pessimistic, Anxious, Sad, Annoyed, Denial, Official Report, Joking).
 For example, Chandra et al. \cite{9715095} evaluated the Bhagavad Gita translation (Sanskrit to English) BERT model based on the SenWave dataset.
 The fine-tuning process involves adjusting the weights of the pre-trained BERT model to optimise it for the specific task of identifying abusive and non-abusive content.
+In the SenWave dataset, the Official Report is data about COVID-19 official reports and is not useful for our study.
+We will not utilise this in the results.